© Crown copyright 2018

 The legislation splits an employee’s termination payment into two types of payment: payments that can still benefit from the £30,000 threshold and those that cannot.
 The legislation works by first identifying any payments that should be treated as earnings and any remainder is then subject to the £30,000 exemption.

-The legislation ensures that statutory redundancy is exempt from Income Tax and NICs.
+The legislation ensures that statutory redundancy payments remain exempt from Income Tax up to the £30,000 threshold.

 Foreign service relief is removed through amendment to sections 413 and 414 of ITEPA.
 It is retained for seafarers.